Computer science and mathematics

 "If you build a really interesting Google Maps competitor and a ton of people download it and it's really well-known, that's going to count more than an internship at a company that nobody knows," she says.

-Attending a big-name institution can help get your foot in the door, but it's not crucial to landing an impressive post-college job.
+Attending a big-name university can help get you noticed, but it's not crucial to landing an impressive post-college job.

 "There are tons of people who come from completely lesser-known schools and get jobs at Microsoft," McDowell says.
 "A candidate who has a 3.5 (grade point average) from MIT, but has no work and project experience, isn't that interesting."

-To turn recruiters' heads, McDowell recommends doing internships, taking classes that assign tough projects and spending your free time coding as much as you can.
+To turn recruiters' heads, McDowell suggests doing internships, taking classes that assign tough projects and spending your free time coding as much as you can.